-The output of the ANL goes through the volume control, VR1, and is RC-coupled to the Audio Amplifier, IC1.
-The amplified af output from IC1 goes through the audio transformer, T1, to be applied to the speaker jacks and the speaker.
+The output of the ANL goes through the volume control, VR1, and is RC-coupled to pin 6 of the Audio Amplifier, IC1.
+The amplified af output from pin 10 goes through the audio transformer, T1, to be applied to the speaker jacks and the speaker.